Choosing a telescope is the biggest decision we make as backyard astronomers.

 Astronomers on a Budget

-These budget, entry-level models cost no more than about $250.
+These budget, entry-level models cost no more than about $250 and help you get started with amateur astronomy.

 Click the button for pricing on Amazon, or the ‘Full Review’ link to see why we recommend these models.

-If you have a little more money to spend on your first telescope, but you don’t want to go crazy, then these are the models for you.
+If you have a little more money to spend on your first telescope, but you don’t want to go crazy, then these telescope reviews are for you.

 Click the button for pricing on Amazon, or the ‘Full Review’ link to see why we recommend these models.